WSU-janderson/project6-multiset-design-WRitchie54/MultisetDesign.md

 # Trade-off Analysis
 ## Compare basics of the two structures

 The basic setup of the hash table is similar to the Sequence.
 They are both able to be accessed and modified via an index.
 The hash table is better at utilizing quantities than the Sequence is.
 With the hash table I could easily implement having multiple of one item within a slot of the table instead of needing separate functionality to count how many are had.
+The hash table would usually have better performance in index based operations but would sometimes suffer and fall to O(n) in edge cases.
+This speed increase comes from the fact that pseudo random probing generally has a greater chance of finding an item as long as good random generators are used.

 ## Why did I not choose the hash table?
 I did not use a Hash Table as I decided that not having “stacks” of items was not an issue with the design of the game.
 One of the other big issues with using a HashTable instead of a Sequence is the added complexity of the HashTable.
 Needing to implement a hash function along with probing would be additional effort that is not required for a Sequence.
 I did not believe that the benefits with quantities was worth the additional effort for hashing procedures to be made